Home » Library Services

 Information for Faculty: Print Reserve

-Any library book from the regular circulating collection may be placed on Reserve.
-Reference books and Journals are generally not placed on Reserve.
+Any library book from the regular circulating collection may be placed on reserve.
+Any personal copy of a book may be placed on reserve.
+Reference books and Journals are generally not placed on reserve.
 Professors may bring in photocopies of specific articles to be placed on reserve and need to bring in as many copies of the article(s) that they would like to make available to their students.
 The Connelly Library provides access to photocopying equipment but does not provide photocopying services.
 Material may be placed on reserve anytime during the year.
 To place an item on reserve please read the information below and complete the reserve form for print material.

 For information related to guidelines involved with photocopying please refer to: Copyright Clearance Center